 Home buyers wishing to use FHA-backed financing should keep this in mind.
 There are minimum standards to which all FHA homes are held.
-By ensuring the quality of each of these homes, the FHA can mitigate some of its long-term risks.

 FHA-insured homes must exist as a single, marketable piece of real estate.
 A loan, therefore, may not be secured by a bedroom or kitchen within a given home.
 It may only be secured by the entire home.

 An FHA-insured property must be accessible without trespass on an adjoining property.
 If the property is not directly accessible via public ways, an easement must be associated with the property to provide direct access.